-knowledge ain how the outcomes you set for a unit or lesson align to both your content and knowledge of students and demonstrate what students will learn and do within lesson: Do 1 Are Do 1 Can onsider when planning for 1c: the outcomes represent the most important concepts/learning in this content area? the outcomes clearly written? the outcomes represent different types of learning? you assess these outcomes? these outcomes be modified for individual students?
-Please desc ribe the resources that were used to develop this unit or lesson as well as the tudents will be using throughout the unit or lesson: WhatWhatassiWhatWhat onsider when planning for 1d: at instructional resources are available to assist the teacher? at types of resources can be obtained through professional organizations and universities to set the teacher? at resources are available to the students within the classroom? at additional resources can be made available to the students? at do the resources connect to student outcomes?
-Please desc ribe how this lesson fits within your unit/topic as well as the specific learning s that will be provided to students:
+Please explain how the outcomes you set for a unit or lesson align to both your content knowledge and knowledge of students and demonstrate what students will learn and do within the unit or lesson: Things to consider when planning for 1c: Do the outcomes represent the most important concepts/learning in this content area?
+Are the outcomes clearly written?
+Do the outcomes represent different types of learning?
+Can you assess these outcomes?
+Can these outcomes be modified for individual students?
+1d.
+Demonstrating Knowledge of Resources Please describe the resources that were used to develop this unit or lesson as well as the resources students will be using throughout the unit or lesson: Things to consider when planning for 1d: What instructional resources are available to assist the teacher?
+What types of resources can be obtained through professional organizations and universities to assist the teacher?
+What resources are available to the students within the classroom?
+What additional resources can be made available to the students?
+How do the resources connect to student outcomes?
+1e.
+Designing Coherent Instruction Please describe how this lesson fits within your unit/topic as well as the specific learning experiences that will be provided to students: